qd452/qd452.github.io/posts/2018-02-11-MacBook-Setup.markdown

     ```
     theme: jekyll-theme-cayman
     ```
-4. ran `bundle exec jekyll serve` which results in the following:
+4. ran `bundle exec jekyll serve` which start the static web in `http://127.0.0.1:4000/`

+### Continue with Jekyll

+**[todo-qd] read through the Jekyll official site to understand the whole concept and philosiphy, and review my airbab page in github repo udacity**

 ## 0.6 Shell Text Editor [todo]